The Human Element

 One-Way Ride to Valhalla

 Wotan has lost his grip on a situation of his own making.
 Caught in his own web and done in by circuitous logic, he is incapable of action.
 And powerless to change the outcome.
-This god of gods rails against the flowing tide of the Rhine.
+This god of gods rails against the flowing tide of destiny.
 If Alberich, his antagonist, can have his way with a woman by plying her with gold and conceiving a child of hate, what of the loving Wotan?
 The god fathered the twins Siegmund and Sieglinde out of love.
 Why must he step aside and watch his beloved couple fall into the abyss?

 His desperation is keenly felt by Brünnhilde, boldly sung and acted by American soprano Christine Goerke in her role debut at the Met.
 She bore the burdens of Wotan’s daughter with sincerity and warmth.
 Despite a voice of tremendous thrust and staying power (her assumption of Strauss’ Elektra at the company was a major triumph), Goerke left this listener puzzled as to the opaqueness of her diction and the obliqueness of her characterization.
 Notwithstanding the above caveat, her Valkyrie maiden made one feel the emotion of the moment as she moved to save Siegmund’s life, thus changing her own fate.

-The character’s blossoming humanity whereby she deliberately goes against her father’s wishes, along with that of the ill-fated Siegmund, were fully brought out in the marvelous Todesverkündigen (“Annunciation of Death”) sequence with Skelton.
+The character’s blossoming humanity whereby she deliberately goes against her father’s wishes, along with that of defending the ill-fated Siegmund, were fully brought out in the marvelous Todesverkündigen (“Annunciation of Death”) sequence with Skelton.
 The act ends quickly and decisively with Wotan’s last-minute appearance and shattering of Siegmund’s sword.
 Hunding kills Siegmund with one thrust of his spear, as the dying son is cradled in his father’s arms.

 Meanwhile, Brünnhilde whisks away both Sieglinde and the shattered pieces of Notung before War Father’s angry wrath takes hold.
 Terrible and swift is the god’s justice: with a wave of his hand, Wotan strikes Hunding down and sends his limp form back to Fricka with his “blessing.”
-He then takes off in furious pursuit of his disobedient child.
+He takes off in furious pursuit of his disobedient child.

 Act III begins with the famous “Ride of the Valkyries” theme music, voiced by eight of Wotan’s daughters with Erda.
 They’re a wild bunch, these rollicking war children.
 All of the artists involved contributed to a fine ensemble as they rode their planks (the 45-ton monstrosity dubbed “The Machine”) in hobby-horse fashion.
 It’s silly, I know, but what can one do with the staging?
 Can producers be TOO literal in their interpretation of Wagner’s demands, or must they resort to ingenuity (as inane as it is)?
 A difficult call, no matter which side you fall on.